RafLaf/dreem-challange/README.md

 ### Model selection

 Now we'll try many models, and decide which to keep for further improvement.
-We will apply cross-validation and see which ones performs better.
+We will apply cross-validation and see which ones perform better.

 ### Parameters exploration